emsche/Text-Mining-Team-Work/README.md

 tasks:
-finding a database of conversations annotated/tagged for intents adding our own addiction specific intents adding our own addiction specific conversational pieces by writing and tagging them ourselves with reference to online forums or finding a database, hopefully devising and coding contexts (time of the year, time of day, what's been said before, holidays coming up,...) and states (unchanging information about the patient: time spend sober, birthday/age, likes/dislikes,...) machine learning of probabilities for tags writing and tagging creative answers implementing the mantras (mention who does what)
+finding a database of conversations annotated/tagged for intents adding our own addiction specific intents adding our own addiction specific conversational pieces by writing and tagging them ourselves with reference to online forums or finding a database, hopefully  (kinaida and emma) devising and coding contexts (time of the year, time of day, what's been said before, holidays coming up,...) and states (unchanging information about the patient: time spend sober, birthday/age, likes/dislikes,...) machine learning of probabilities for tags writing and tagging creative answers implementing the mantras (kinaida and emma) writing a report (kinaida and emma) making a powerpoint (kinaida and emma) presenting it (kinaida and emma)
+(mention who does what)

 Sun April 25: